In this article:

 In some cases, you may be able to locate a tenant who's willing to take over your lease, meaning you'd sublet your place to them and they'd finish out your existing lease.
 However, subletting might be illegal where you are or your landlord might not permit it.
 Before heading down the subletting path, find out whether it's allowed.

 If your landlord mentions taking you to court over breaking the lease, you may want to hire an attorney who's got experience representing tenants.
 While you'll end up with legal bills, you might save money in the long run if the lawyer can help you avoid a lawsuit or other legal hurdles.

 What Does Breaking a Lease Do to Your Credit?

-Most landlords do not report rent payments to the credit reporting bureaus because rent is not a debt or a type of credit.
-If that's the case for you, breaking a lease won't automatically affect your credit report.
+Most landlords don't report rent payments to credit bureaus because rent isn't a type of debt or credit.
+If this is your landlord's practice, breaking a lease won't automatically appear on your credit reports.

 The situation changes, though, if you owe past-due rent in connection with the broken lease and the landlord sends your debt to a debt collector.
 In this case, the debt collector normally will report your account to credit bureaus (Experian, TransUnion or Equifax), and your credit reports will reflect the amount you owe.

 This information will stay on your credit reports for up to seven years and could harm your credit scores.
 Payment history, such as a debt being turned over to a debt collector, ranks as the top factor in calculating your credit scores.

 On top of the effect on your credit, a canceled lease can show up on a document known as a tenant screening report, which is not related to a credit report.
 A tenant screening report covers your history as a tenant.
 Information in the report might include your payment record as well as any broken leases.
 Negative information in this report can make it tougher to qualify for a lease.